MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/xamarin.md

 MobileCenter.Enabled = false;
 ```

-To enable enable all at once Mobile Center again, use the same API but pass `true` as a parameter.
+To enable all at once Mobile Center again, use the same API but pass `true` as a parameter.

 ```csharp
 MobileCenter.Enabled = true;